 There are anesthesiologists who assert that modern anesthesia is extremely safe, and that this safety is largely attributable to widespread use of modern anesthesia monitoring equipment.
 No amount of monitoring can overcome poor clinical judgment or human error or carelessness.

 The greatest danger of systemic anesthesia is its tendency to release the surgeon from common sense restraints and to permit too much liposuction.
 In other words, it is not the systemic anesthesia, but the consequences of using systemic anesthesia that is dangerous.
-Marathon surgery of up to 8 or more hours duration, involving multiple diverse cosmetic procedures, or mega-volume liposuction of more than four or five liters of fat or liposuction of too many areas of the body are examples of doing surgery far beyond the bounds of commonsense-safety.
+Marathon surgery of up to 8 or more hours duration, involving multiple diverse cosmetic procedures, or mega-volume liposuction of more than four or five liters of fat or liposuction in Mumbai of too many areas of the body are examples of doing surgery far beyond the bounds of commonsense-safety.
 Succumbing to the urge to do too much cosmetic surgery on one occasion is the greatest risk of systemic anesthesia.

 With liposuction under local anesthesia, the patient can inform the surgeon when there are symptoms of excessive surgery such as lightheadedness, dizziness, difficulty breathing, or unusual pain.
 With liposuction under systemic anesthesia, an unconscious patient cannot give an alert when the degree of surgical trauma exceeds the safe limits.
 Prolonged and excessive surgery significantly increases the risk of blood clots in the lung, fluid overload, excessive bleeding, and serious infections.
 The true danger of systemic anesthesia is that surgeons find it more difficult to detect when a patient has had too much surgery.